LazyHusky26/Project_Chronos/README.md

 ## 📖 Overview

-AI Text Archaeologist is an intelligent system that reconstructs fragmented internet messages (slang, acronyms, and incomplete phrases from 2000s-2010s internet culture) into coherent, modern English sentences.
+Project Chronos is an intelligent system that reconstructs fragmented internet messages (slang, acronyms, and incomplete phrases from 2000s-2010s internet culture) into coherent, modern English sentences.
 It uses advanced AI to understand context, expand slang, and provide relevant historical sources.

 ### ✨ Key Features